magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 ## Connect message

 This first message is generated when the **Industrial IoT Wireless Vibration Temperature Sensor** successfully establishes a connection with the **Enterprise IIoT Gateway**. **The Wireless Gateway node** receives the **sensor_mode** message, which contains the connection status of the sensor.
 The flow then uses a **switch node** to check if the message is a **RUN** message, indicating the sensor is successfully connected and operational.
-If the message is a **RUN** message, the flow extracts the **MAC address** of the sensor and formats the message according to the **ThingsBoard API**.
-This message is crucial as it informs ThingsBoard that the device is successfully connected to the Gateway, allowing the platform to recognize the sensor and begin receiving telemetry and attribute data for further analysis and visualization.
+If the message is a **RUN** message, the flow extracts the **MAC address** of the sensor and formats the message according to the **IoT Hub API**.
+This message is crucial as it informs IoT Hub that the device is successfully connected to the Gateway, allowing the platform to recognize the sensor and begin receiving telemetry and attribute data for further analysis and visualization.

 ```
 Topic: v1/gateway/connect